Do alternative medicines have a scientific basis?

 This does not have any scientific value in either the diagnosis or treatment of disease from an orthodox medical viewpoint.
 Their findings are totally at variance with known anatomy and physiology of the body and would throw this into total confusion if they were substantiated.
 I do not believe this is possible.

 The fact that we are suspicious of practices coming from the East is not based on geographical location or racial prejudice.
-It is because even a fairly superficial examination of major therapies such as acupuncture and its associated therapies, e.g. acupressure and shiatsu, show that they are based on Taoist religious philosophy.
-Based on the view that God is an ENERGY e.g. the Ch’i of acupuncture, the Ki of Shiatsu etc., rather than a personal God.
+It is because even a fairly superficial examination of major therapies such as acupuncture and its associated therapies, e.g. acupressure and shiatsu, show that they are based on Taoist religious philosophy and the view that God is an ENERGY e.g. the Ch’i of acupuncture, the Ki of Shiatsu etc., rather than a personal God.
 The theory of acupuncture meridians and points was devised long before dissection of the human body was allowed.
 A recent translation from the original Chinese of “The Yellow Emperor’s book of Internal Medicine” explains that, “Yin Yang is the Way (Deo) of heaven and earth, the principle of everything, the origin of life and death, and the palace of God (or the gods)”.
 This is the basis of Christian objections to these therapies.

 There may indeed be many things about the human body that we do not know but present knowledge of anatomy and physiology by no means depends upon the naked eye appearances only.
 There is no doubt about the general anatomical structure of the body, the position of organs, nerves, arteries etc. and has been well established by dissection, microscopic examination and further by the use of the electron microscope.
 The function of these various structures and organs is very largely agreed by precise scientific investigation and this knowledge is effectively used in the treatment of disease by orthodox medicine.